 Deal Structure

-SBA Lenders Are Requiring QoE Reports.
-That Is a Good Thing.
+SBA Lenders Now Require QoE Reports.
+That Is Good.

 That is changing.

-Lenders are requiring QoE reports on more deals, especially above $500K.
-Some will not fund without one.
+Lenders are requiring QoE reports on more deals, particularly as loan sizes increase or financials become more complex.
+In some cases, they will not fund without one.

 Borrowers treat this as a new hoop to jump through.
 It is not.
 It is one of the best things that has happened to lower middle market buyers.